assaidluna1/ecommercetest/README.md

 # shirts4mike
-Welcome!
-This is my first PHP project based on the "Build a Simple PHP Application" lesson in Treehouse.

-**Update 6/29/15**: There will be a new branch added/merged once I revisit to clean up the code with new PHP features I've learned -- stay tuned!
+A simple PHP eCommerce website application through Treehouse

+My very first PHP project through Treehouse.
+Details coming soon.

+**Update 9/29/15**: Following along with the "Enhance a PHP Website" project on Treehouse, I will be revisiting this project shortly to improve on existing code!
+I'm excited to see how far I've come since first learning PHP and object-oriented programming principles.